Owen Paterson: Parliamentary career

 Paterson was first elected as the Member of Parliament for North Shropshire at the 1997 general election with a majority of 2,195 and increased his majority at each subsequent election, up to 22,949 in 2019.

 He served on several committees, including the Welsh Affairs Committee (1997–2001), the European Standing Committee (1998–2001), and the Agriculture Committee (2000–01).
 Paterson is a supporter of the Royal Irish Regiment, which has been based in his constituency at Tern Hill.

 Early front bench posts

-Paterson was Shadow Agriculture, Fisheries and Food Minister from 2003 to 2005.
+From 2001 to 2003, Paterson served as Parliamentary Private Secretary to the Leader of the Opposition.
+He was Shadow Agriculture, Fisheries and Food Minister from 2003 to 2005.
 As agriculture spokesman he campaigned for the dairy industry.
 He visited Michigan, Maryland and Washington to discuss bovine TB policy, writing extensively on the issue facing the UK.
 He travelled all over the North Atlantic to produce a Green paper on Fisheries.
 Paterson joined the crew of the Kiroan, one of the few remaining trawlers out of Fleetwood, Lancashire, to view the fishing practices that have been created by the EU's Common Fisheries Policy.
 He wrote the Green paper "Consultation on a National Policy on Fisheries Management in U.K. Waters".

 Paterson served as Shadow Minister for Transport from 2005 to 2007.
 Whilst he was Shadow Minister for Roads, Paterson researched relevant best practice and the latest ideas from Europe and North America.